sap-tutorials/sap-build-process-automation/tutorials/spa-add-list-input-decision/spa-add-list-input-decision.md

     <!-- border -->![decision](81.png)

-3. Once the form is submitted successfully, the BOT opens the **Sales order Excel** file which is stored in your system reads the data, and passes the data to the Decision.
+Once the form is submitted successfully, the BOT opens the **Sales order Excel** file which is stored in your system, reads the data, and passes the data to the Decision.
 The Business rules are executed and the list of orders with/without errors are displayed in the Tables in the Form.
+You can notice the steps of execution in the **Monitoring** section.

-    You can notice the steps of execution in the **Monitor** section.
+3. Navigate back to **SAP Build** Lobby and select **Monitoring** tab.
+Then choose **Process and Workflow Instances** under **Monitor**.

     <!-- border -->![decision](monitor.png)

-4. Now, the process indicates that the Task is available in **My Inbox**.
+3. Now, the process indicates that the Task is available in **My Inbox**.

     <!-- border -->![decision](monitor2.png)

-5. In the **SAP Build** lobby, choose **My Inbox** icon.
+4. In the **SAP Build** lobby, choose **My Inbox** icon.

     <!-- border -->![decision](82.png)

-6. You will get a notification with the error details in a table.
+5. You will get a notification with the error details in a table.

     <!-- border -->![decision](83.png)